Artificer

 Magical Tinkering

 Operating.
 While holding the catalyst, a creature can take the required action or time to activate and produce the spell's effect from it, using your spellcasting ability modifier.
 If the spell requires concentration, the creature operating the catalyst must concentrate once they activate it.
-When you use your own catalyst while you have the the spell prepared or memorized, you add your proficiency modifier to the save DC and spell attack.
+When you use your own catalyst while you have the spell prepared or memorized, you add your proficiency modifier to the save DC and spell attack.

 Crafter

 You focus on creating and maintaining enchanted items.
-The catalyst takes the form of gear, such as weapons, armor or rings.
-You convert the non magical item to be a catalyst, storing the spell within.
+The catalyst takes the form of gear, such as weapons, armor, or rings.
+You convert the non-magical item to be a catalyst, storing the spell within.
 It can be wielded like a weapon or worn like armor due to its design.

 Smith's Tools, Woodcarver’s Tools, Jeweler’s Tools